caleorourke/chirp/docs/redcarpet.md

 * Dashes `-` separate the header from the data
 * Colons `:` align the columns (and are optional)

 Our first example shows all the symbols lined up neatly.
 Making tables look this neat is purely for readability.
 Symbols do not have to line up.
-In fact, the outer pipes `|` are not even required.
+In fact, the outer pipes `|` are not even required with Redcarpet.

 ### Aligned